 Transparency is valued highly by digital shoppers, and is crucial for store success.

 The best course of action is to state all costs from the outset.

 CPCstrategy found that free shipping is deemed "critical" to 73% of customers to make a purchase and will encourage 93% of shoppers to buy more online.

 2. Having to create a new user account

 Your customers expect convenience.
-In eCommerce, one factor to convenience is imminent.
 Customers want to do things quickly and have instant results.

 Spending more time and effort than expected is a significant source of friction.
 22% of cart abandoners do not complete their purchase when they are required to create a new user account, and 28% of all shoppers say that it is a reason why they've abandoned carts.